 Taxpayers can choose to itemize deductions on their tax returns in lieu of claiming a standard deduction.
 Prior to 2018, around 30 percent of taxpayers, mostly those with higher incomes, chose to itemize, but increases in the standard deduction and limits to itemized deductions starting in 2018 have greatly reduced the number of itemizers.

 The most common itemized deductions are those for state and local taxes, mortgage interest, charitable contributions, and medical and dental expenses.
-The combined revenue cost of those four deductions is around $114 billion for fiscal year 2022 (table 1).
-However, as Toder and Berger (2019) have noted, the aggregate cost of itemized deductions in forgone tax revenue is likely less than the sum of the costs of each separate tax.
-They estimate, for example, that in 2019, forgone tax revenue from itemized deductions was $70 billion when accounting for their interactions, less than the $97 billion total for the cumulative costs of each separate provision.
+The combined revenue cost of those four deductions is around $118 billion for fiscal year 2024 (table 1).
+However, as Toder and Berger (2019) have noted, the aggregate cost of itemized deductions in forgone tax revenue is less than the sum of the costs of each separate tax.
+TPC projects that forgone tax revenue from all itemized deductions accounting for those interactions will be about $130 billion in 2026 (following enactment of the OBBBA).

-How Did the Tax Cuts And Jobs Act Affect Itemized Deductions?
+How Did the Tax Cuts And Jobs Act and the One Big Beautiful Bill Act Affect Itemized Deductions?

-The 2017 Tax Cuts and Jobs Act (TCJA) significantly reduced the number of taxpayers who claim itemized deductions, because it substantially increased the standard deduction while also restricting or eliminating some itemized deductions for 2018 through 2025, mostly notably by placing an annual ceiling of $10,000 on the deduction for state and local taxes.
-In 2017, 31 percent of all individual income tax returns had itemized deductions, compared with just 9 percent in 2020.
+The 2017 Tax Cuts and Jobs Act (TCJA) significantly reduced the number of taxpayers who claim itemized deductions, because it substantially increased the standard deduction while also restricting or eliminating some itemized deductions for 2018 through 2025.
+Most significantly, the law placed an annual ceiling of $10,000 on the deduction for state and local taxes.
+In 2017, 31 percent of all individual income tax returns had itemized deductions, compared with just 10 percent in 2022.

-These changes also substantially lowered the revenue costs of all itemized deductions for years 2018 through 2025 because fewer taxpayers claim them and, in some cases, the amount they claim has fallen too.
-When most individual income tax provisions of TCJA expire, the standard deduction will decline, itemized deductions will revert to pre-2018 rules, and the cumulative costs of the four most common itemized deductions will climb from $135 billion in 2025 to $317 billion in 2026 (table 1).
+These changes also substantially lowered the revenue costs of all itemized deductions for years after 2018 because fewer taxpayers claim them and, in some cases, the amount they claim has fallen too.

 Who Itemizes?